-Each student follows a personalized academic program that aligns with state standards.
+All students follow a personalized program that aligns with state standards.
 Upon enrollment, students complete a comprehensive assessment and monitoring plan to identify the appropriate levels of instruction and intervention required for their unique needs.
-Students are reassessed two to three times during the school year to measure progress and to guide decisions about what’s best for each student.
+Students are reassessed three times during the school year to measure progress and to guide decisions about what’s best for each student.

 Using the principles of Applied Behavior Analysis, we work with each student as necessary to reduce behaviors that may inhibit learning and develop the appropriate behaviors to help students achieve success in the classroom.

 Atlantis Academy is committed to providing evidence-based curriculum and instruction to our students.
-Our curriculum and instructional practices are designed to prepare our students for post-secondary options, including college and careers, and the curriculum aligns with the Florida Standards or Florida Standards Access Points.
+Our curriculum and instructional practices are designed to prepare our students to graduate from high school and be successful in post-secondary options, including college and careers.

-This outlines the components of our instructional process:
+This model outlines the four steps of our instructional process:

 - Define.
 Teachers use a variety of tools to measure student progress, define specific academic and behavioral skill deficits, and inform instruction.